 FertilitySmarts explains Days Post 5-Day Transfer (DP5DT)

-The following is a day-to-day list of what might occur after a successful day 5 embryo transfer (see greater detail in our Implantation Calendar):
+The following is a day-to-day list of approximately what might occur after a successful day 5 embryo transfer (see greater detail in our Implantation Calendar):

 Day 1 post-5-day transfer, the blastocyst starts hatching out of its shell, and cells continue to divide.

 2 post-5-day transfer, the blastocyst attaches itself to the uterine lining.

 Day 3 post-5-day transfer, the blastocyst digs deeper into the lining and begins the process of implantation.

 Day 4 post-5-day transfer, the blastocyst attaches itself to the blood supply held by the endometrium of the uterus.

 Day 5 post-5-day transfer, implantation is generally complete, and the embryo has divided into cells that will become the placenta and cells that will become the fetus.